 The silver, hand-engraved dial serves as a perfect background for the blued hands and the applied Arabic numerals that crafted from solid gold.

-The date aperture, which is located at 3 o’clock, seems a bit too small compared to the numerals and, especially, the hands, but the finely printed, italicized numerals on the calendar disk easily compensated for this small flaw.
+The date aperture, which is located at 3 o’clock, is a bit too small compared to the numerals and, especially, the hands, but the finely printed, italicized numerals on the calendar disk easily compensated for this small flaw.

 Photos: Dent Watches

-Dent Denison limited edition automatic watch specification
+Dent Denison limited edition specification

 Price: $39,950 (MSRP)